sloth-ci/sloth-ci/docs/cli.rst

 ``create``
 ==========

 Create a Sloth CI app with a paricular configuration.
-The configuration is specified either as a path to a YAML file or as a string.
+The configuration is specified as a path to a YAML file.
 Refer to the :ref:`app config <app-config>` description.

 .. important:: Always use absolute paths to config files.